-In September 2018, the Partnership entered into a \$500 committed revolving line of credit (the "2018 Credit Facility").
-In October 2022, the Partnership entered into a new \$500 committed revolving line of credit (the "2022 Credit Facility"), which replaced the 2018 Credit Facility and has an October 2027 expiration date.
-In accordance with the terms of the 2022 Credit Facility, the Partnership is required to maintain a minimum tangible net worth of at least \$1,435 and minimum regulatory net capital of at least 6% of aggregate debit items as calculated under the alternative method.
+In accordance with the terms of the Partnership's \$500 committed revolving line of credit (the "2022 Credit Facility"), entered into in October 2022, the Partnership is required to maintain a minimum tangible net worth of at least \$1,349 and minimum regulatory net capital of at least 6% of aggregate debit items as calculated under the alternative method.
 The available credit line for the Partnership is \$500, which would be reduced by any outstanding borrowing by JFC.
 JFC has a \$200 sublimit on the line of credit.
 The Partnership has the ability to draw on various types of loans.
-The associated interest rate depends on the type of loan, duration of the loan and the amount of leverage.
+The associated interest rate depends on the type of loan, duration of the loan and JFC's private credit rating.
 Contractual rates are based on an index rate plus the applicable spread.
 The 2022 Credit Facility is intended to provide short-term liquidity to the Partnership should the need arise.
-As of December 31, 2022, the Partnership was in compliance with all covenants related to the 2022 Credit Facility.
+As of June 30, 2023, the Partnership was in compliance with all covenants related to the 2022 Credit Facility.

 In addition, the Partnership has multiple uncommitted secured lines of credit totaling \$390 that are subject to change at the discretion of the banks.
-The Partnership also has an additional uncommitted line of credit where the amount and the associated collateral requirements are at the bank's discretion in the event of a borrowing.
+The Partnership has an additional uncommitted line of credit where the amount and the associated collateral requirements are at the bank's discretion in the event of a borrowing.
 Based on credit market conditions and the uncommitted nature of these credit facilities, it is possible that these lines of credit could decrease or not be available in the future.
 Actual borrowing capacity on secured lines is based on availability of client margin securities or firm-owned securities, which would serve as collateral on loans in the event the Partnership borrowed against these lines.